 From October 2011 to November 2017, there have been 259 deaths while clicking selfies in 137 incidents.
 The mean age was 22.94 years.
 About 72.5% of the total deaths occurred in males and 27.5% in females.
 The highest number of incidents and selfie-deaths has been reported in India followed by Russia, United States, and Pakistan.
 Drowning, transport, and fall form the topmost reasons for deaths caused by selfies.
 We also classified reasons for deaths due to selfie as risky behavior or non-risky behavior.
 Risky behavior caused more deaths and incidents due to selfies than non-risky behavior.
 The number of deaths in females is less due to risky behavior than non-risky behavior while it is approximately three times in males.

 The following video covers 22 people who died taking selfies.
 Many of them exhibited literal cartoon-world risk taking.

 Last selfie for this narcissistic risk taker.
 No concern about landing on someone.

 Say good bye to me, me, me — and hello to oblivion.
 Tip: If you’re doing something that makes others feel compelled to stop and photograph you, you might reconsider what you’re doing.

-There are open tracks and fast-moving trains in India combined with very dumb people.
+There are open tracks and fast-moving trains in India and China combined with very dumb people.
 Accordingly, the craze there involves selfies on train tracks.
-This young guy escaped with serious injury; thus, only gets the Social Darwinism Runner Up prize.
-It appears he tried to calibrate the train to barely miss him.
-No room for error for this genius, and he got clipped instead.
+This young woman is swept under a train during misguided selfie.

 Taking selfies on top of trains (train surfing) seems to be a growing trend, and so are electrocutions.
 This Darwin Award candidate escaped with severe burns.